Correlation ID in SharePoint 2010/2013/2016

 In this SharePoint 2013 tutorials, we will discuss the correlation ID in SharePoint.
 The correlation ID is maintained in SharePoint 2016/2013/2010 and also in SharePoint Online.

-Here we will discuss about correlation ID in SharePoint 2010.
-Also same way correlation ID is maintained in SharePoint 2016/2013 and also in SharePoint online.
-If some error occured in a page or site in SharePoint, most of times SharePoint returns a unique GUID as “correlation ID”.
-As a SharePoint developer you can take the correlation Id and search in the logs to get more information about the request.
+If some error occurred in a page or site in SharePoint, most of the time SharePoint returns a unique GUID as “correlation ID”.
+As a SharePoint developer, you can take the correlation Id and search in the logs to get more information about the request.

-SharePoint 2010 maintains logs in different areas.
+SharePoint maintains logs in different areas.
 So it is very difficult to find what exactly the error is.
-But SharePoint provides a id which is known as correlation ID which is nothing but a GUID that is assigned to each conversation a user does or a SharePoint process does.
+But SharePoint provides an id which is known as correlation ID which is nothing but a GUID that is assigned to each conversation a user does or a SharePoint process does.

 A site collection administrator can take the correlation id and search in the trace log to know where exactly the error occurred.

 Just to remember for each entry in the trace log it contains a Correlation ID.
 A SharePoint administrator can view ULS logs using PowerShell with the correlation ID to track more information about the request.

 Even administrators can use SharePoint LogViewer to retrieve logs from in SharePoint 2013/2010/2016.
 But normally your local SharePoint administrator will not be able to retrieve logs in SharePoint online.